original logo

 Back to top (list of FAQ's)

-11. Who should make contact first, white or black player?
+11. Who should make offers first, white or black player?

-Both players, regardless of color, have equal and binding responsibility to make the initial contact prior to the contact deadline.
-Likewise, both players have equal responsibility to report the game result by posting the PGN at the Game Forum.
+Both players, regardless of color, have equal and binding responsibility to make their initial offers prior to the offer deadline (22:00 Thursday).
+Likewise, both players have equal responsibility to report the game result by posting the PGN at the Game Forum if the bot did not do it for them.

 Back to top (list of FAQ's)